prometheus-community/helm-charts/charts/prometheus/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### To 26.0

+This release changes default version of promethues to v3.0.0, See official [migration guide](https://prometheus.io/docs/prometheus/latest/migration/#prometheus-3-0-migration-guide
+) and [release notes](https://github.com/prometheus/prometheus/releases/tag/v3.0.0) for more details.

 ### To 25.0

 The `server.remoteRead[].url` and `server.remoteWrite[].url` fields now support templating.
 Allowing for `url` values such as `https://{{ .Release.Name }}.example.com`.